Productivity is About Quality Not Quantity

 Stop looking at vacations as a sign of slacking off or lowering your career advancement opportunities. shows that the exact opposite is true: taking a vacation can actually increase your likelihood of earning a raise or promotion.
 So what's stopping us?

 In her book, Schulte discusses the importance of leisure time and how we need to preserve this "timeless flow space" in a world where everyone is constantly interrupted and fragmented.
 She describes this space as one where we become completely absorbed in the task at hand (something we genuinely love doing) and are ultimately at peace.
 During this time, we can reach optimal happiness as long as we don't get interrupted.
 According to Schulte, our three biggest roadblocks to reaching this flow state are: work, mindset, and the "Culture of Busyness".
-In an environment where the hardest workers are perceived as the most successful, where a work-first attitude is rewarded, and where being busy results in bragging rights, it's difficult to motivate ourselves to prioritize leisure time.
+In an environment where the hardest workers are perceived as the most successful, where a work-first attitude is rewarded, and where being busy results in bragging rights, it's difficult to motivate ourselves to prioritize leisure time, and to stop ruminating on what work can I do from home.

 In a study conducted by Shawn Achor and Michelle Gielan from the Institute for Applied Positive, it was concluded that if you: